 - the value added tax which is levied at a standard rate of 12%, however, reduced rates also apply;

 - the value added tax imposed at a rate of 0% is available for services exported by the subsidiary;

 - a withholding tax of 30% on dividend payments made to non-resident shareholders in the subsidiary;

 - a 10% earnings tax imposed on the accumulation of certain amounts of money considered ‘improper’.

 One of the greatest advantages of opening a subsidiary in the Philippines is that is can benefit from the double taxation agreements signed with other states and which provide for substantial tax deductions.

-For assistance in registering a subsidiary in this country, please feel free to contact our company registration experts in the Philippines.
+For assistance in registering a subsidiary in 2023 in this country, please feel free to contact our company registration experts in the Philippines.